Student-centric advice and objective recommendations

 Colorado Women’s Education Foundation scholarship list

-Colorado Women’s Education Foundation provides a list of scholarships for women that are great starting points in your search!
+The Colorado Women’s Education Foundation provides a list of scholarships for women that is a great starting point in your scholarship search!

 Colorado School of Public Health Latino Research & Policy Center scholarship resources

-The Colorado School of Public Health Latino Research & Policy Center has a library of resources to help Latino students find scholarships and have strong applications.
+The Colorado School of Public Health Latino Research & Policy Center has a library of resources to help Latino students find scholarships and submit strong applications.

 FAFSA guide

 On October 1st of every year, the Free Application for Federal Student Aid (FAFSA) opens nationwide.
-Colorado students should complete the FAFSA to be eligible for federal student aid as well as some scholarships.
+Colorado students should complete the FAFSA as soon as possible to be eligible for federal student aid as well as some scholarships.

 Does Colorado offer free college?